awslabs/streaming-endpoint-for-apache-hbase/README.md

 There are 2 Sink implamentations in this reporsitory.
 An implementation is mandatory to be set by "hbase.replication.sink-factory-class" in hbase-site.xml.
 All the available properties are explained in "Supported HBase confiuration properties" section.

-Sink implementation for Kinesis Streams: com.amazonaws.hbase.datasink.KinesisDataSinkImpl
+Sink implementation for Kinesis Data Streams: com.amazonaws.hbase.datasink.KinesisDataSinkImpl

-Sink implementation for Kafka: com.amazonaws.hbase.datasink.KafkaDataSinkImpl
+Sink implementation for Apache Kafka and Amazon MSK: com.amazonaws.hbase.datasink.KafkaDataSinkImpl

+Sink implementation for Kinesis Data Firehose: com.amazonaws.hbase.datasink.FirehoseDataSinkImpl

 In case of Kakfa, either an MSK arn should be provided, or the '''bootstrap.servers''' attribute should be cofigured.
 If both configure, the '''bootstrap.servers''' will take priority.